 To get back to the surfing analogy, waves are created when energy travelling through the wind is transferred to the water out at sea.
-That energy eventually approaches the shore where a rising ocean floor pushes up against the energy, causing water to rise and potentially curl over.
-When that energy is first transferred to the water at sea (fluid phase) it is essentially impossible for a surfer to determine which specific swell lines will turn into great surfable waves.
-It is similar to when a new technological innovation is discovered but it is difficult to know how it will be applied and who will benefit.
+That energy travels through the water and eventually approaches the shore.
+A rising ocean floor pushes up against the energy, causing water to rise and potentially curl over.

+When the energy is first transferred to the water at sea (fluid phase) it is essentially impossible for a surfer to determine which specific swell lines will turn into great surfable waves.
+It is similar to when a new technology is discovered but it is difficult to know how it will be applied as a product or service and who will benefit.

 As the energy approaches the reef or shore break, a surfer is now able to analyze the variables that will lead to a great surfable wave (transitional phase).
-They must analyze numerous factors such as the angle of an approaching swell line, how the rising ocean floor affects the wave, and direction of the wind, to name a few.
-Half the battle is in determining whether an oncoming set of waves will be choppy and fold over, risking a major wipe out, or whether they will have a clean break, peel down the line, and propel them to shore.
+They must assess numerous factors such as the angle of an approaching swell line, how the rising ocean floor affects the wave, and direction of the wind, to name a few.
+Half the battle is in determining whether an oncoming set of waves will be choppy and fold over, risking a major wipe out, or whether they will have a clean break, peel down the line, and propel a surfer to shore.
 By the time the wave breaks, the force and quality of the wave are more obvious for anyone to see, and the wave begins to slow as it approaches the shore (specific phase).

 From an investor's perspective, we are looking to own things that are undervalued.
 To do that the market must underappreciate the future of the underlying company.
-Not only do we have to pick a winning company, but we have to pick a winning company that the rest of the world does not think will win, at least to the same extent that we think it will.
+Not only do we have to pick a winning company, but we have to pick a winning company that the rest of the world does not think will win, or at least to the same extent that we think it will.

-When considering the long-term outlook of an industry and the businesses within it, trying to predict the winners during the fluid phase is nearly impossible and something the venture capitalists can sort out.
+When considering the long-term outlook of an industry and the businesses within it, trying to consistently predict the winners during the fluid phase is nearly impossible and something the venture capitalists can sort out.
 On the other end, the winners and their addressable markets in the specific phase are widely understood and generally valued pretty fairly with the exception of the occasional panic/major selloff.
+Meta Platforms was a good example of a wave that was more mature and obviously very strong but the rest of the world believed otherwise.

 The real mispriced opportunities are in digging through industries that are in the transitional phase.
 This is where the majority of the 200-400 outperforming stocks at the beginning of each 10-year period were.
-This is because the future is still widely considered uncertain.
-The addressable market is still a vague exercise using historical assumptions for potentially completely new use cases.
+This is because the future is widely considered uncertain.
+Analyzing the addressable market is still a vague exercise using historical assumptions despite the potential for completely new use cases.

 The economics of the business in the transitional phase are less clear if only doing a cursory analysis.
 Many write off a company simply because "it still loses \$X per widget?!"
-Companies in the transition phase typically spend elevated amounts on research and development as well as on growing infrastructure to scale ahead of expected demand.
-Reported GAAP losses are only amplified for firms that are investing heavily in intangible assets, which are expensed as opposed to capitalized.
+Companies in the transitional phase typically spend elevated amounts on research and development as well as on growing infrastructure to scale ahead of expected demand.
+Reported losses are only amplified for firms that are investing heavily in intangible assets, which are expensed as opposed to capitalized.